 - 1. Alignment.
 Although infrequent, most all of the problems reported with our quick change devices have been solved after addressing proper alignment.
 Correct installation of our quick-change system is critical to the functionality of the devices.
 Misalignment between the knobs and their corresponding cylinders could cause a malfunction.
-Installation guidelines for the cylinder locks are available for download on the Segen website www.segen-online.com.
-As they are required to be mounted flush with their mounting plate, the cylinder locks must also be aligned with their respective knobs within .002", or the knobs could be forced to bend, stick, or fatigue. - 2.
+I have attached some installation guidelines for the cylinder locks.
+As they are required to be mounted flush with their mounting plate, they must also be aligned with their respective knobs within .002", or the knobs could be forced to bend, stick, or fatigue. - 2.
 Excessive installation torque.
 If over-torqued, the knobs can be bent or weakened upon their initial installation into their mounting plate or tool.
-The knobs are designed to be tightened with a short wrench until snug, while using Loc-Tite to prevent them from backing out.
-(No "Cheater Pipe" Required!!) - 3.
+The knobs are designed to be tightened with the Segen Socket Set until snug, while using Loc-Tite to prevent them from backing out.
+(No "Cheater Pipe" Required!!).
+More information on the Socket Set can be found on the website: https://toolingtechgroup.com/product/skt-segen-sockets/ - 3.
 Air pressure.
 Although air pressure is not required to hold the cylinders in locked position, sufficient, air pressure is essential for complete cylinder actuation.
-The absolute minimum air pressure required to fully actuate the PD438 Cylinder is 70 PSI.
+The absolute minimum air pressure required to fully actuate the PD375 Cylinder is 43 PSI.
 If the cylinders are not allowed to cycle fully, the knobs could fail to release resulting in stress on the knobs.
 Furthermore, if each cylinder does not receive adequate air at the same time, it is possible that one cylinder could engage its mating knob differently than the other cylinders.
 This could result in greater amounts of stress on one knob versus another.
 I suggest using a manifold to help regulate the air to the cylinder locks.
 This will help ensure that the first cylinder in line receives the same amount of air as the last one in line.
 When locking the cylinders, you also must ensure that all air pressure is removed from the air lines, or the balls could remain in the unlocked position until the air slowly bleeds off.
-(Another reason why a manifold or our Safety box is a good idea.)
+(Another reason why a manifold or our Safety box is a good idea.) - 4.
+Air Fittings.
+I strongly recommend that you use our safety lock-out box (part number PD438BX) to help prevent someone from accidentally energizing the cylinders with air.
+The pneumatic port on the PD375 cylinder is very close to the interior piston.
+We recommend that you use our Segen air fittings, elbows and tees for plumbing your cylinders for air.
+It is also critical that you do not screw the fitting into the port any further than 4 turns (two full revolutions) as excessive fitting engagement could prevent the piston from moving all the way into locking position. - 5.
+Temperature.
+Thermal Expansion could cause metal fatigue.
+If placed under too large of a stress, metals will mechanically fail, or fracture.
+This can also result over time from many small stresses.
+The most common reason (about 80%) for metal failure is fatigue.
+Thermal expansion can weaken the Segen knobs if they are forced to bend back and forth as their assigned tool expands and retracts.
+(Like when you bend a paper clip again and again, eventually the metal is permanently deformed and it fractures.)
+We have designed a sliding expansion knob which allows for thermal expansion.
+If you believe extreme heat could be a factor in your application, please visit our website to view specifications for the sliding knobs.